torvalds/linux/Documentation/userspace-api/media/v4l/dev-overlay.rst

 .. note::

-   This field was added in Linux 2.6.23, extending the structure.
+   This field was added in GNU/Linux 2.6.23, extending the structure.
 However the :ref:`VIDIOC_[G|S|TRY]_FMT <VIDIOC_G_FMT>` ioctls, which take a pointer to a :c:type:`v4l2_format` parent structure with padding bytes at the end, are not affected.